 - Be a loving parent.
 Adolescence is a confusing time for everyone and teens need all the love they can get to help them through these difficult and trying years.

 - Give them privacy.
 Teens need the space they crave.
 This is the time for them to grow as individuals and they’ll need room for that.

 - Talk openly and honestly with them about sex, drugs, alcohol, etc. Leaving out details can be damaging to them.
 Ignorance is NOT bliss.

 - Praise your teen, even for the smallest things.
 Teenagers often feel taken for granted and this is a way to avoid that.

-Asheville Academy for Girls promotes communication between you and your teen through constant contact with your teen.
+Asheville Academy promotes communication between you and your teen through constant contact with your teen.
 We focus on bringing families back together through family therapy sessions and video conferences.